GoogleCloudPlatform/community/tutorials/storage-quickstart.md

 *   Put Cloud Storage to real-world use by
     [hosting a static website](https://cloud.google.com/storage/docs/hosting-static-website).
 *   Learn to use Cloud Storage with [the gsutil command-line tool](https://cloud.google.com/storage/docs/quickstart-gsutil).
-*   Learn how you can start using Cloud Storage and other GCP services for [free](https://cloud.google.com/free).
+*   Learn how you can start using Cloud Storage and other Google Cloud services for [free](https://cloud.google.com/free).

 [create-sample-file]: walkthrough://create-sample-storage-file
 [spotlight-buckets-link]: walkthrough://spotlight-pointer?cssSelector=.p6n-cloudstorage-path-link